anthony-c-martin/recipes/content/recipes/carrots-parsnips.md

+---
+title: Roast carrots & parsnips
-# Roast carrots & parsnips with honey & mustard
+description: Roast carrots & parsnips
+---

 Root vegetables respond very well to a little extra TLC come the big day.
 This recipe results in crisp, caramelised edges and the deliciously sticky glaze is no more demanding than a salad dressing

 ## Ingredients